lzwjava/lzwjava.github.io/_posts/en/2025-01-03-programming-en.md

 * Keep things simple, make functions small, and keep files small.
 This makes them easy to test, verify, and check with one sample.

-* It is AI era, use ai tools to make thorough test and everything as perect as much.
+* It is the AI era, so use AI tools to make thorough tests and everything as perfect as possible.
 Raise exceptions earlier.
-Add tests for the code and run it in pipeline everyday.
-Mistake is ok, but do not make it in the second time.
-Do it with code checking.
+Add tests for the code and run them in the pipeline every day.
+Mistakes are okay, but don't make the same mistake twice.
+Prevent this with code checking.

 ---